lrspeiser/DensityDependentMetricModel/README.md

 **Milky Way (Gaia DR3) rotation curve: GR vs NFW vs RAR‑gate.**
 ![Milky Way: GR vs NFW vs RAR‑gate (0.1 kpc Gaia medians)](images/rar_plateau_mw_full/mw_rotation_rar_plateau_finebins.png)

+Figure 1 | An acceleration-gated model reproduces the Milky Way rotation curve without a dark matter halo.
+The observed circular velocity of the Milky Way (black points; Gaia Collaboration et al. 2022) is compared to three models.
+The prediction from baryons alone under standard gravity (blue) fails to match the data at large radii.
+A standard Navarro-Frenk-White (NFW) dark matter halo (green) provides a descriptive fit.
+Our Density-Gated Gravity (DGG) model (red), using a single universal gating function and no dark matter component, accurately reproduces the inner baryon-dominated region and the flat outer rotation curve.
+*   **Source Data:** `results/rar_plateau_mw_full/mw_rotation_rar_plateau_finebins.csv`

 Caption: Single‑theory fit: the DGG gate (red) with one universal shape and a single $a_0$ per galaxy reproduces both the inner rise (baryon‑dominated) and the outer plateau (low‑$g$ regime).
 GR with baryons alone (blue) falls short; the NFW line (green) is a yardstick (not a tuned fit).

 As in the original text, the model matches the inner rise (where baryons dominate) and sustains the outer speed once $g_{\rm bar}\sim a_0$, without galaxy‑specific halos.